DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ```

 I have collected all the accession numbers as well as info about each one into two file stored in the Genome_accession_info directory.
 I then use the accession name (ex.
 Erwinia amylovora) to quick filter for accessions that are not either plant/agriculturally related.
-Once all the information was collected and put into a simple text file, the comman below can be ran:
+Once all the information was collected and put into a simple text file, the command below can be ran:

 ```
 ncbi-genome-download --assembly-accessions ./Genome_accession_info/Genome_accessions_to_download.txt -p 6 -r 2 -v --flat-output -F genbank,fasta,protein-fasta bacteria